47rooks/net-tennis/docs/devlog.md

     - [Run the `update()` loop or not](#run-the-update-loop-or-not)
     - [Waiting for packets in a fixed timestep game loop](#waiting-for-packets-in-a-fixed-timestep-game-loop)

+## 6/22/2025 Metrics and Display

+### Measurement

+If you cannot measure anything you cannot get more than a feeling that something is off or going slowly or quickly.
+So this iteration added a metrics layer providing initial support for counting frames, counting frames that could not complete processing because they aborted early, and measuring the frame update time.
+All of these will likely need refinement.
+Frames are counted the number of times `update()` is called.
+Aborted frames occur when there is not information for all players.
+In a network game this would commonly be due to network latency.
+If we miss a lot of messages in a lock-step game the whole game will slow down.
+Finally the frame time is currently measuring the time in the `update()` function.
+This will include complete and aborted frames.
+It will also exclude the `draw()` function time.
+This will need to be added either as a separate metric or combined.
+Using an elapsed time for these values rather than frame rates allows easy comparison to the frame budget.
+The frame budget is the amount of time you have to complete a frame in order to meet a specified FPS.
+For example, for 60fps you need to process all frames in under 16.6ms.

+One thing to note here is that a number of the most recent frame times is kept - specifically the last 63 frames.
+This allows plotting a graph on which you can see the most recent frame times.
+In order to store these a RingBuffer is used.
+This is a very useful data structure and there are several subtleties in getting it right.
+One of those is that it must be sized in a power of two to permit lockless operation.
+This is useful for producer consumer use.
+I don't need that here yet but it's nice to work through and understand the structure properly.
+A second thing is that because of the way the head and tail pointers work one entry must be wasted to indicate empty versus full cases.
+So I wanted 64 samples, so the nearest was 63.
+I don't likely really need all that but it produces a good chart.

+### Data Visualization

+Once you have a way to collect data you need to be able to display it.
+This game will use HaxeUI as the UI, so I created a HaxeFlixel line chart and then wrapped it in a HaxeUI custom component.
+There is an OpenFL based `StatsGraph` in flixel and I basically recreated that using `FlxSpriteUtil.drawLine()`.
+It was interesting to see whether this SVG based drawing was going to impact performance.
+It doesn't yet but the game doesn't yet do much so there is lots of headroom.
+I wanted to have the metrics separated from the graphing so that the metrics could be used with different visualizations.
+I also wanted those to work without HaxeUI.
+As a consequence I built `RealtimeLineChart.hx` and then created a HaxeUI component `RealtimeLineChartComp.hx` to interface it to HaxeUI.
+The only significant issue here was making HaxeUI understand how big the chart actually was so that it could position other elements aroung the chart correctly.
+To do this the `RealtimeLineChart` class computes the minimum size it needs for the chart and axes labels and title. `RealtimeLineChartComp` relays this information back to HaxeUI by overriding the `validateComponentLayout()` function.

+In the future, statistics computed from the metrics will be added to the metrics layer.
+Also the metrics will likely be defined with macros.

 ## 6/8/2025 Refactor to allow single instance play